Toro MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has one optional parameter, no output schema, but the description covers parameter usage, default behavior, and return structure (results, errors).
-It also mentions rate-limit considerations, making it contextually complete for a list tool.
+For a tool with one optional parameter and no output schema, the description covers parameter usage, execution behavior, and return shape, making it complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.